 - a.
-A student who arrives to school or class after the scheduled beginning time will be recorded as tardy for that day. - b.
+A student who arrives to school or class after the scheduled beginning time will be recorded as tardy for that day.
+Students have five (5) minutes between classes and are expected to be in class on time.
+When the tardy bell rings, ALL STUDENTS MUST BE IN THE CLASSROOM.
+Students who are tardy will be marked accordingly (Moved from p.
+22) - b.
 A student who is checked out before the class or school day is officially over will be declared a "checkout".
 Checkouts are recorded in the school office.
 However, the school principal has the authority to excuse or determine the consequence arising from recorded checkouts. - c.
 Four (4) unexcused tardies or unexcused checkouts in a nine (9) week grading period will be considered as one (1) unexcused absence for the period in which the tardy or checkout occurred.
 This is for the purposes of contacting parents and referring to the district office.